cthoms1993/voicetechnologies/README.md

 ***

-*Checkout Page
+* Checkout Page

 The checkout page is only accessible to logged in users and from the cart page if the cart has items in it. , when a user selects checkout on the cart page, if they are not logged in they will be redirected to the log in page with a message stating you must be logged in to make purchases.
 The page will again show a table with the products selected by the user and added to the cart.
 It was also contain two django forms. one for contact details and another for payment details. once the user has correctly filled in the forms the user must hit submit payment to complete the process. if this is successful they will be redirected to a completion page stating there purchase was successful.this page will contain a call to action button to return to home screen.
-If the forms are filled in incorrectly Eg - card number is incorrect , the user will recieve a flash message warning them there has been an error.
+If the forms are filled in incorrectly Eg - card number is incorrect , the user will receive a flash message warning them there has been an error.

 <details>
 <summary>Checkout Template Wireframe</summary>